 Aurecon coordinated the design, procurement and construction using a 3D modelling approach.
 All consultants met on a weekly basis to review a federated 3D model of the building on a large screen.

 Furthermore, any coordination issues were quickly identified and resolved on the spot or, where required, more complex clashes were assigned to a team member for further review.
-This resulted in reduced time spent on design interpretation, review, and rework, and a design that all parties had full confidence in.
+This resulted in reduced time spent on design interpretation, review, and rework, and a design in which all parties had full confidence.

 Importantly, the 3D model made it easier for the client to understand the design approach and the look and feel of the building.
-They didn’t have to take our word for why something could or couldn’t be done, but could see it for themselves.
+They didn’t have to take our word for why something could or couldn’t be done – they could see it for themselves.
 This allowed them to make more informed and faster decisions.

 “Aurecon pioneered the 3D modelling design approach to our data centre projects, from as early as 2010.
 As Project Leader for Equinix ME1, I had multiple internal stakeholders across Asia and the United States to engage with on the project.
 The use of 3D modelling meant they could quickly gain a full understanding of the project implications, helping them to make more informed decisions and streamlining the process.
 Ultimately, this made my job easier and produced a quality result that has met and exceeded expectations for this highly technical and mission-critical facility.”

 – Paul Slaven, Equinix ME1 Project Manager, Aurecon.

 Take a tour of the Equinix IBX® Melbourne 1 (ME1) Data Centre